Arkwin/Mesh-Fortune/README.md

 Edit `config.ini` to customize:
 - **MQTT Settings:** Broker, credentials, topics
 - **Node Information:** Your node number, names, location
-- **Mail Timing:** Notification delays and throttling
+- **Regional Topics:** Add multiple root topics for cross-region support
 - **Debug Options:** Detailed logging and message tracking

 ### Database Storage

-- Mail messages are stored persistently in SQLite database
 - Node information is cached for faster lookups
 - Message history is maintained for debugging
 - Automatic database setup on first run
+- Position tracking (optional)

 ### Features

-- ✅ **Persistent Storage** - Messages saved even when nodes offline
+- 🔮 **Random Fortunes** - Picks from 90+ different fortunes
-- ✅ **Cross-Region Delivery** - Works across multiple Meshtastic regions
+- 🌐 **Cross-Region Delivery** - Works across multiple Meshtastic regions
-- ✅ **Smart Notifications** - Users notified of new mail with emoji
-- ✅ **Anti-Spam Protection** - Throttling prevents message flooding
+- ⚡ **Instant Response** - Replies immediately to any direct message
-- ✅ **Multi-Topic Support** - Automatic routing to correct regional topics
+- 🎯 **Smart Routing** - Automatic routing to correct regional topics
-- ✅ **Database Persistence** - All mail stored in SQLite database
-- ✅ **Menu Navigation** - Easy-to-use text-based interface
+- 📝 **Customizable** - Edit fortunes.txt to add your own messages
+- 🔧 **Multi-Topic Support** - Configurable for different mesh regions
+- 📊 **Database Tracking** - Logs interactions and node information

+### Example Fortunes

+Here are some examples of what the bot might send:
+- "Nothing is impossible.
+Except Monday mornings."
+- "A comfort zone is a magical place where nothing ever grows."
+- "Go confidently in the direction of your dreams."
+- "Curiosity kills boredom.
+Nothing can kill curiosity."
+- "Better ask twice than lose yourself once."

+### Adding Your Own Fortunes

+To add custom fortunes:
+1. Open `fortunes.txt` in a text editor
+2. Add one fortune per line
+3. Save the file
+4. Restart the bot to load new fortunes

+The bot will randomly select from all available fortunes each time someone messages it!